TeamEver/everwpflipboard/README.md

 ## How to use ?
 You can add an post in the Flipboard XML file by saving post XML will have 50 latest posts
+You can change the number of posts placed in the XML file by going to the general settings of your blog

 ## Example online XML file
 [You can view an XML example by clicking here](https://www.air-journal.fr/flipboard.xml)